 „The same as I have during the last 15 years I think.
 Sadly I don't listen much to music at all, there is so much other thing that comes into life that gets your attention through the years.
 I try to listen at work to all kind of Rock/Metal band that get really good reviews now and then just to see if there is something worth while out there but 9 out of 10 times I get dissapointed and return to Rainbow, Iron Maiden, Kiss, Jethro Tull and so on.
 Nothing even gets close to that anyway, I guess you just turn into a sour geezer that just refused to take in anything new after a while.
 You know old men just nag about that it was better in the past.“

-What counts mostly for you in making music with the band?
+What counts most for you in making music with Falconer?

 © Markus Eck, 23.05.2014